 Steven Stucky is one of America’s most highly regarded and frequently performed living composers.
 Winner of the 2005 Pulitzer Prize for his Second Concerto for Orchestra, he is a trustee of the American Academy in Rome, a director of New Music USA, a board member of the Koussevitzky Music Foundation, and a member of the American Academy of Arts and Letters and the American Academy of Arts and Sciences.
 He is also active as a conductor, writer, lecturer, and teacher.

-For over 20 years, Stucky enjoyed the longest relationship on record between a composer and an American orchestra: in 1988 André Previn appointed him Composer-in-Residence of the Los Angeles Philharmonic; later, as the ensemble’s Consulting Composer for New Music, he worked closely with Music Director Esa-Pekka Salonen on contemporary programming, the awarding of commissions, and programming for nontraditional audiences.
+For more than 20 years, Stucky enjoyed the longest relationship on record between a composer and an American orchestra: in 1988 André Previn appointed him Composer-in-Residence of the Los Angeles Philharmonic; later, as the ensemble’s Consulting Composer for New Music, he worked closely with Music Director Esa-Pekka Salonen on contemporary programming, the awarding of commissions, and programming for nontraditional audiences.
 He also founded the orchestra’s Composer Fellowship Program for high school-aged composers.
-Elsewhere, he hosted the New York Philharmonic’s acclaimed “Hear & Now” pre-concert programs for several seasons, introducing important works and premieres to Philharmonic audiences.
+Elsewhere, Stucky hosted the New York Philharmonic’s acclaimed “Hear & Now” pre-concert programs for several seasons, introducing important works and premieres to Philharmonic audiences.
 Other prominent residencies were with the American Academy in Rome, June in Buffalo, Lehigh University, University of South Carolina, University of Illinois at Urbana-Champaign, Eastman School of Music, and the University of Georgia.
-Internationally, there were residencies with the Pontificia Universidad Javeriana in Bogotá, Colombia; the Swedish Collegium of Advanced Studies; the Central Conservatory of Music, Beijing; the Shanghai Conservatory; and the Taipei National University of the Arts.
-In March 2012 Stucky held a residency at the Cleveland Institute of Music; in the 2012-13 season, he is the Music Alive Resident Composer at the Berkeley Symphony Orchestra.
+Internationally, Stucky undertook residencies with the Pontificia Universidad Javeriana in Bogotá, Colombia; the Swedish Collegium for Advanced Study; the Central Conservatory of Music, Beijing; the Shanghai Conservatory of Music; and the Taipei National University of the Arts.
+In March 2012 he held a residency at the Cleveland Institute of Music, and he served as the Curtis Institute of Music’s 2012-13 Composer-in-Residence, the Pittsburgh Symphony’s Composer-of-the-Year 2011-12, the Music from Angel Fire Festival’s 2012 Composer-in-Residence, and the Berkeley Symphony’s 2012-13 Music Alive Resident Composer.

-Stucky has also fulfilled commissions for many other major American orchestras, including those of Baltimore, Chicago, Cincinnati, Dallas, Florida West Coast (Sarasota), Minnesota, Philadelphia, St. Louis, St. Paul, and Washington, DC; as well as for Chanticleer, Boston Musica Viva, Camerata Bern, the Raschèr Saxophone Quartet, the Koussevitzky Music Foundation, the Barlow Endowment, the Howard Hanson Institute of American Music, Carnegie Hall, the BBC, the Aspen Music Festival, the Singapore Symphony, and the Percussive Arts Society; and for such celebrated solo artists as pianist Emanuel Ax, recorder soloist Michala Petri, guitarist Manuel Barrueco, baritone Sanford Sylvan, percussionist Evelyn Glennie, and cellist Elinor Frey.
+Stucky has fulfilled commissions for many major American orchestras, including those of Baltimore, Chicago, Cincinnati, Dallas, Florida West Coast (Sarasota), Minnesota, Philadelphia, St. Louis, St. Paul, MN, and Washington, DC, as well as for Chanticleer, Boston Musica Viva, Camerata Bern, the Raschèr Saxophone Quartet, the Koussevitzky Music Foundation, the Barlow Endowment, the Howard Hanson Institute of American Music, Carnegie Hall, the BBC, the Aspen Music Festival, the Singapore Symphony Orchestra, and the Percussive Arts Society, and for such celebrated solo artists as pianist Emanuel Ax, recorder virtuoso Michala Petri, guitarist Manuel Barrueco, baritone Sanford Sylvan, percussionist Evelyn Glennie, and violinist Cho-Liang “Jimmy” Lin.

-Stucky’s music has also been performed by the American Youth Symphony, Bavarian Radio Symphony, BBC Symphony, Boston Symphony, Chicago Chamber Musicians, Cleveland Orchestra, Colorado Symphony, Copenhagen Philharmonic, Da Camera of Houston, Danish National Symphony, Deutsches Symphonie-Orchester Berlin, Frankfurt Radio Symphony, the Handel and Haydn Society, Hartford Symphony, Helsinki Radio Symphony, Houston Symphony, Irish National Orchestra, London Sinfonietta, London Symphony, Munich Philharmonic, the Nash Ensemble, New World Symphony, Philharmonia Orchestra, Phoenix Symphony, St. Petersburg Chamber Philharmonic, San Francisco Symphony, Seoul Philharmonic, Stuttgart Chamber Orchestra, Swedish Radio Symphony, Syracuse Symphony, Tanglewood Music Center Orchestra, Toronto Symphony, Tucson Symphony, and many more.
+Stucky’s music has also been performed by the American Youth Symphony, Aspen Festival Orchestra, Aspen Chamber Symphony, Bavarian Radio Symphony, BBC Symphony, Boston Symphony, Chicago Chamber Musicians, Cleveland Orchestra, Colorado Symphony, Copenhagen Philharmonic, Da Camera of Houston, Danish National Symphony, Detroit Symphony, Deutsches Symphonie-Orchester Berlin, Frankfurt Radio Symphony, the Handel and Haydn Society, Hartford Symphony, Helsinki Radio Symphony, Houston Symphony, London Sinfonietta, London Symphony, Munich Philharmonic, the Nash Ensemble, Netherlands Radio Philharmonic, New World Symphony, Philharmonia Orchestra, Phoenix Symphony, RTÉ National Symphony Orchestra, St. Petersburg Chamber Philharmonic, San Francisco Symphony, Seoul Philharmonic, Stuttgart Chamber Orchestra, Swedish Radio Symphony, Syracuse Symphony, Tanglewood Music Center Orchestra, Toronto Symphony, Tucson Symphony, West Australian Symphony, and many more.

 Steven Stucky’s Cradle Songs and Whispers were commissioned and recorded by Chanticleer, the San Francisco-based male a cappella choir.
 The two discs were Billboard-charting bestsellers, and both won Grammy awards.
-Stucky’s extensive discography also contains Ad Parnassum; August 4, 1964; Boston Fancies; Dialoghi; Fanfares and Arias; Music for the Funeral of Queen Mary (after Purcell); Music for Saxophones and Strings; Nell’ombra, nella luce; Partita-Pastorale, after J.S.
+Stucky’s extensive discography also contains Ad Parnassum; Boston Fancies; Dialoghi; Fanfares and Arias; Music for the Funeral of Queen Mary (after Purcell); Music for Saxophones and Strings; Nell’ombra, nella luce; Partita-Pastorale, after J.S.
 Bach; Pinturas de Tamayo; Sappho Fragments; Second Concerto for Orchestra; Serenade for Wind Quintet; Son et lumière; Spirit Voices; Threnos; Three New Motets; and Voyages.
+He scored his first Grammy nomination for Best Contemporary Classical Composition last season, for his concert drama August 4, 1964, written with librettist Gene Scheer and recorded live by the Dallas Symphony for its DSO Live label.

 An active teacher and mentor to young composers, Stucky has served on the Warsaw jury of the Witold Lutoslawski Competition for Composers.
 His highly-esteemed expertise on the late composer’s music has been recognized with the Lutoslawski Society’s medal and an ASCAP Deems Taylor Award for his critical biography, Lutoslawski and His Music (1981).
 He is consultant to the Philharmonia Orchestra’s 2013 centennial celebrations of the composer in London.